403 Forbidden Unauthorized Action in Laravel - Fix

 About Hafiz

-Full Stack Developer from Italy.
+Senior Full-Stack Developer with 9+ years building web apps and SaaS platforms.
 I build web applications with Laravel and Vue.js, and automate business processes.
 Creator of ReplyGenius, StudyLab, and other SaaS products.

 View Portfolio